Sport and Exercise Science BSc (Hons) – 2021 entry

 If you are studying on a programme which contains a Professional Training placement year there will be a reduced fee for the academic year in which you undertake your placement.
 This is normally confirmed 12 to 18 months in advance, or once Government policy is determined.

 See the information about 2020/21 academic year Professional Training placement fee.

 There are associated costs with this course:

-- Safety equipment and/or uniform: £86 - The equipment pack includes laboratory coat, laboratory glasses, laboratory book, pen and padlock.
+- Safety equipment and/or uniform: £86 – the equipment pack includes laboratory coat, laboratory glasses, laboratory book, pen and padlock.
 The exercise kit includes t-shirt, polo shirt and shorts.
-Students are also responsible for the costs associated with maintaining/washing their kit.
+You are also responsible for the costs associated with maintaining/washing your kit.

 Grand total: £86

 Scholarships and bursaries

 We're committed to making sure that we offer support for students who might need it.